risk-first/website/menagerie/Complexity-Risk.md

 [Version Control Systems](https://en.wikipedia.org/wiki/Version_control) like [Git](https://en.wikipedia.org/wiki/Git) are a useful mitigation of [Dead-End Risk](Complexity-Risk#dead-end-risk), because it means you can _go back_ to the point where you made the bad decision and go a different way.
 Additionally, they provide you with backups against the often inadvertent [Dead-End Risk](Complexity-Risk#dead-end-risk) of someone wiping the hard-disk.

-## The Re-Write
+### The Re-Write

 **Option 3**, Rewriting code or a whole project can seem like a way to mitigate [Complexity Risk](Complexity-Risk), but it usually doesn't work out too well.
-As Joel Spolksky says:
+As Joel Spolsky says:

 > There’s a subtle reason that programmers always want to throw away the code and start over.
 The reason is that they think the old code is a mess.
 And here is the interesting observation: they are probably wrong.
 The reason that they think the old code is a mess is because of a cardinal, fundamental law of programming:
-> _It’s harder to read code than to write it._    - [Joel Spolsky](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)
+> _It’s harder to read code than to write it._    - [Things You Should Never Do, Part 1, _Joel Spolsky_](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)

-The problem that Joel is outlining here is that the developer mistakes [Communication Risk](Communication-Risk) for unnecessary [Complexity Risk](Complexity-Risk).
+The problem that Joel is outlining here is that the developer mistakes hard-to-understand code for unnecessary [Complexity Risk](Complexity-Risk).
 Also, perhaps there is [Agency Risk](Agency-Risk) because the developer is doing something that is more useful to him than the project.

-But (generally speaking), [Dead-End Risk](Complexity-Risk#dead-end-risk) isn't caused by [Complexity Risk](Complexity-Risk), it's caused by [Conceptual Integrity Risk](Feature-Risk): if you've ended up in a dead-end because of [Complexity Risk](Complexity-Risk), the solution is much more likely to be to take **Option 2** and [Refactor out of it](Coding).
+We're going to return to this problem in again [Communication Risk](Communication-Risk#reading-code).

 ## Where Complexity Hides